kintone/cli-kintone/website/docs/guide/commands/customize-init.md

 Each `permission` is a namespaced identifier such as `kintone:app_record:read`.
 The available permissions and host formats are the same as the ones for plugins.

-Both properties require the app to have the Secure Option turned on.
-`customize apply` fails if the manifest has them and the app does not.
-Turn the Secure Option on from the app settings screen first.
+`customize apply` fails if the manifest has either property while the Secure Option is not available on the kintone environment.

 ### Example